shiftcode/sc-commons-public/packages/eslint-config-shiftcode/README.md

 the following provided configurations might be included:

-- ``@shiftcode/eslint-config-shiftcode``: rule-set for common javascript and typescript files
+- ``shiftcode``: rule-set for common javascript and typescript files
-- ``@shiftcode/eslint-config-shiftcode/ng-config``: angular-specific rule-set for angular apps
+- ``shiftcode/ng-config``: angular-specific rule-set for angular apps

 ## Optional Peer Dependencies
 All the optional peer dependencies (`@angular-eslint/*`) are only required if the [ng-config](./src/ng-config/index.ts)